jbequ5/Hydrogen/Sepc.md

 **Novelty Bonus:** 5% of challenge budget awarded for strategies with high physics-informed embedding-space distance from recent winners, **only if improvement > 0**.

+**Symbolic Bonus:** 2% of challenge budget awarded for strategies using auto-generated symbolic features that improve baseline by >5%.

 **Bounty Accumulation:** Emissions accumulate until a submission meaningfully beats the current baseline (log-improvement > 0).

 **Submission fee:** 0.1 TAO (burned if validation fails pre-checks; covers validator marginal cost ~0.08 TAO/run)